Koray497/SS-Theme/readme.md

 # SS-Theme
-This is a full-stack web application that allows users to register, view forms, and submit responses to these forms.
+This is a full-stack web application that allows users to view forms, and submit responses to these forms.
 The application uses Flask and MongoDB for the backend and React for the frontend.

 ## Technologies used